Two young Finns laughing together at a phone on a Helsinki street, Very Finnish Problems

 12 Finnish Language Memes to Make You Laugh Out Loud

 Finnish is one of the more unusual languages on Earth.
 It has 15 grammatical cases, words that can mean six different things depending on a single vowel and compound words long enough to fill an entire sentence in most other languages.
 If you have spent any time trying to learn Finnish, or even just trying to read a Finnish menu, you already know the feeling.
 These Finnish language memes capture it exactly.
+The fundamentals are covered, patiently, in our guide to Finnish language basics; the memes just get there faster.

+Finnish memes are their own genre, and the language supplies more than its share of raw material.
 From the legendary kuusi palaa to the very real challenge of choosing between meeting someone and threatening them, here are 12 funny Finnish language memes that earn their laughs.

 1. Kuusi Palaa: One Phrase, Nine Meanings